ENCCS/intermediate-mpi/content/communicators-groups.rst

 Both accept a ``tag`` parameter, used to match messages sent and received.
-As a library author, you might decide to reserve any range of integers for exclusive use as tags for messages originating from your code.
-This is however far from an optimal solution:
+As a library author, one might decide to reserve a certain range of integers for exclusive use as tags for messages originating from the code.
+This is however not an optimal solution:

-1. You are imposing a restrictive design onto your potential users.
+1. It imposes a restrictive design onto potential users.
 This is a choice that is not intrinsic to the problem domain and usually suggests a bad design.
-2. The design is not *extensible*.
-What if you run out of tags and need to add a new one to the reserved list?
-You will break your API or, worse, will interfere with existing tagging in client code.
+2. The design is not extensible.
+What if one runs out of tags and need to add a new one to the reserved list?
+One may break the API or, worse, interfere with existing tagging in client code.
-3. You library is not, most likely, the only one used.
-How can you guarantee that your choice of reserved tags is unique?
+3. The library is not, most likely, the only one used.
+How can one guarantee that the choice of reserved tags is unique?

-Clearly, using tags to distinguish the origin of messages *does not scale* with the number of components involved in a software project and will reduce the extensibility and maintainability of the codebase.
+Clearly, using only tags to distinguish the origin of messages does not scale with the number of components involved in a software project and will reduce the extensibility and maintainability of the codebase.

 .. challenge:: What might happen if some other component uses your message tag?